Calculate Your BMI

 What is BMI and how is it calculated?

-BMI (Body Mass Index) is a measure of body fat based on height and weight.
-It is calculated by dividing your weight in kilograms by your height in meters squared.
-The formula is: BMI = weight (kg) / [height (m)]².
+BMI is a measure of body fat based on height and weight.
+It's calculated as: BMI = weight (kg) / [height (m)]².

 What is a healthy BMI range?